MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-pricing-scenarios.md

 Calling and screen-sharing services are charged on a per minute per participant basis at $0.004 per participant per minute for group calls.
 Azure Communication Services doesn't charge for data egress.
 To understand the various call flows that are possible, see: [Call flow basics](/azure/communication-services/concepts/call-flows)

-For more information about licenses and pricing, see: [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/p/?LinkId=866544).
+For more information about licenses and pricing, see: [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/p/?LinkId=866544).

 ## Pricing scenarios for inbound and outbound calling